0PKunal/url-to-qr/README.md

-# pyqr — QR Code Utilities
+# URL to QR Code Generator

 Professional, lightweight tools for generating QR codes via a Python CLI, a reusable Python module, and a simple HTML demo.